pi-hole/pi-hole/README.md

 - **Versatile**: can optionally function as a [DHCP server](https://discourse.pi-hole.net/t/how-do-i-use-pi-holes-built-in-dhcp-server-and-why-would-i-want-to/3026), ensuring *all* your devices are protected automatically
 - **Scalable**: [capable of handling hundreds of millions of queries](https://pi-hole.net/2017/05/24/how-much-traffic-can-pi-hole-handle/) when installed on server-grade hardware
 - **Modern**: blocks ads over both IPv4 and IPv6
-- **Free**: open source software which helps ensure _you_ are the sole person in control of your privacy
+- **Free**: open source software that helps ensure _you_ are the sole person in control of your privacy

 -----